svobik7/next-roots/README.md

 ### RootLink

 Extends native `link/next` with roots context.
-Generates links based on roots schema when rule is found otherwise link generation is handled by native link .
+Generates links based on roots schema when a rule is found otherwise link generation is handled by native link component.

-Works similar as `useRootLink` as this hook is used under the hood of `RootLink` component.
+Works similar to `useRootLink` as this hook is used under the hood of the `RootLink` component.

 Example usage: